16 Things We’re All Looking Forward to Once Social Distancing Ends

 Going to the movies

 “I know it sounds pretty simple, but honestly, I’m so badly looking forward to seeing a movie again,” says Phil Kim, a teacher in Virginia.
 For Kim, who used to go to the movies once a month with his girlfriend, the most important part is simply being in a theater with an audience surrounding him.
 “Not too close, mind you… but not six feet away either.
 Just close enough, though.
 Close enough to hear the sounds of laughter, or sighs of sadness, or gasps of excitement.”
 He misses the moviegoing experience so much that he jokes, “It doesn’t even have to be a good movie.
 I’d happily go see a crappy movie.”
+(These have been the worst Covid-19 super spreader events that have happened so far.)

 Going to Disneyland